odnlabs/internal-docs/index.md

 layout: home

 hero:
-  name: 'ODN Internal Docs'
+  name: "ODN Internal Docs"
-  text: 'In-depth docs'
+  text: "In-depth coverage"
   tagline: The official Internal Documentation for Open Dev Net, to help you understand the inner workings of the platform.
   actions:
     - theme: brand